Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 It is important to note that while these contracts have some similarities, they differ significantly from one another.
 Therefore, it is crucial to carefully review the contract and ensure that it aligns with the homeowner's expectations.
 This is particularly because many builders amend these contracts in the special conditions and complete the schedules other than the prescribed method.

-Each contract will outline the specific provisions regarding defects liability and the builder’s obligations during the defects liability period.
+Each contract will outline the specific provisions regarding defects liability and the builder's obligations during the defects liability period.
+Understanding these contract-specific defects provisions before signing protects homeowners from unfair terms that limit their rights to claim for building defects or structural defects.
 It is essential to note that the defects liability period for residential building contracts in NSW is usually 13 weeks, whereas 52 weeks is more common for commercial and industrial projects.

 The contract will also outline the payment terms, which are essential to ensure that the homeowner only pays for work that has been completed to a satisfactory standard.
 However, it is crucial to note that withholding payment for defective work is not allowed under these contracts, and homeowners are required to pay the full contract price despite any defects.
 The only exception to this is if the works are not substantially complete, meaning they cannot be used for their intended purpose.
 This may seem circular to the security of payment law but the application of the law will depend on the forum that the builder enforces his rights.